Under Construction

 Ken Wilber and Four Quadrants

 Ken Wilber (b.1949) came up with the Four Quadrant model to map a theory of everything, however, his categories of individual/collective, and of internal/external, are IMHO just inappropriate of everything, that is; they do not cater for everything.
+However, it does look as though he is concentrating on social and psychological everythings, perhaps with a bit of spiritual included.
 I would claim that my own assessment, that places the categories as objective/subjective, and as wholes/parts, actually forms the correct model of emergent Existence, and so is better able to define and identify all those things that Ken Wilber hoped to map with his own quadrant model.
 The other thing is that the Mandala is the map of every emergent possibility because it does not stop at quadrants, but fractal-like continues ad infinitum - boundlessly, and so can not only incorporate everything that is, but can show the abstract of everything that could possibly be.
 Wilber makes the mistake of categorizing emergent things according to their final object nature, rather than according to their root natures as priority.
 This means that many things become miscategorized, and the categories themselves become unclear.

 I should add that categorising things as internal/external is in many ways identical to categorising them as wholes/parts; parts are necessarily internal to the thing that they are a part of, in some way, and to see the whole of a thing can be to see it from the outside.
 But, I would add that parts also relate to wholes, even though they exist within the whole, so they are not exactly the same as 'internal'.